To surround students with a network of support, empowering them to stay in school and achieve in life.

 - A healthy start and a healthy future

-Communities In Schools Chatham County (formerly Chatham County Together!) was established in 1989 in response to the lack of delinquency prevention services for at risk youth in Chatham County.
-Subsequently, we have expanded our offerings to other youth, ages 6-18 that are referred by Chatham County Schools, the Department of Social Services, the Division of Juvenile Justice, mental health providers, and parents/guardians.
-Youth are referred for services due to their economic, social, academic, and /or legal problems negatively impacting their success at school and putting them at risk for leaving school early (dropping out), teen pregnancy, further criminal involvement and /or barriers to employment.
+Communities In Schools Chatham County (formerly Chatham County Together!) was established in 1989 in response to the lack of delinquency prevention services for students in Chatham County.
+Subsequently, we have expanded our offerings to other youth, ages 5-18 that are referred by Chatham County Schools, the Department of Social Services, the Division of Juvenile Justice, mental health providers, and parents/guardians.
+Youth are referred for services due to challenges inside and outside of the classroom.
 All of our services are free of charge and offered both in English and Spanish.